-Hebb proposed CAs as the basis of human thought [Hebb, 1949], and there has been a long history of work based around CAs (e.g. [Sakurai, 1998, Palm, 1990]).
-The basic idea is that concepts are represented by groups of neurons, called CAs, that have high mutual synaptic strength.
+Hebb proposed Cell Assemblies (CAs) as the basis of human thought [Hebb, 1949], and there has been a long history of work based around CAs (e.g. [Sakurai, 1998, Palm, 1990]).
+The basic idea is that concepts are represented by groups of neurons that have high mutual synaptic strength called CAs.
 If enough of these neurons fire, a cascade of neuronal firing causes the reverberating circuit to remain active; this is called CA ignition.
 After the stimulus ceases, the circuit can still remain active via this reverberating activity.

-There are a wide range of benefits of the CA model.
+There are a wide range of long standing benefits for this

+model.
 Perhaps the most powerful benefit over rule based models is symbol grounding [Fodor, 2000]; symbols can be learned from the environment and thus have a basis.

 Hebb's main argument for this type of model was figureground separation.
-CAs are ignited for particular items in the environment (figures) making them more salient, and these salient figures can then be separated from the background.
+CAs are ignited for particular items in the environment (figures), and the background can be separated.